girlscript/winter-of-contributing/C_CPP/Functions & Recursion and its types/Recursion_and_it's_types.md

-# Recursion and it's Types :
+# Recursion and it's Types:
 ## Recursion -
 - Function calling itself
 - every recursive solution has an iterative solution